 The mathematical model is run four times a day, and produces forecasts for up to 16 days in advance, with decreased spatial resolution after 10 days.
 The model is a spectral model with a resolution of T1534 from 0 to 240 hours (0-10 days) and T574 from 240 to 384 hours (10-16 days).
 In the vertical, the model is divided into 64 layers and temporally, it produces forecast output every hour for the first 12 hours, every 3 hours out to 10 days, and every 12 hours after that.

-Global Branch Chief - Vijay Tallapragada
+Modeling and Data Assimilation Branch - Vijay Tallapragada

 Website and Experiment Help - Kate Howard